Words That Motivate and Influence

 - They focus on what they want to happen – towards language.

-- They focus on what they don’t want to happen – away from language.
+- Or, they focus on what they don’t want to happen – away from language.

 - They focus on a mix of what they want and what they don’t want – a mix of toward & away from language.